Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 **A:** No. If they are using the Software in the scope of their work for a business or organization, that constitutes organizational use and requires a commercial license.

 Organizational use requires a commercial license.
-Free use is limited to personal use and non-commercial academic research.
+Free use is limited to non-commercial academic research at qualifying tax-exempt institutions.

 **Key point:** Use by employees, contractors, interns, or Affiliates in the scope of their work for a business entity requires a commercial license, regardless of their employment status.